 Neglecting to clean your cell phone is a nasty tech habit to break this year.
 Cell phones have been proven to carry bacteria, germs, even feces.
 Yes, feces.
 If there's one new routine to create for yourself, it's keeping that smartphone shiny and clean.
 Your health will thank you.
 Check out a few of our tech-friendly tips to clean that gadget, below.

 - Cleaning your touch screen smartphone is kind of like cleaning your LCD monitor — you don't want to use any harsh chemicals or, even more damaging, water.
 Using a tried-and-tested cleaner like iKlear ($15, originally $20) will ensure you won't damage your phone's sensitive bits.
 Use the included microfiber cloth (or one of your own) and shine that baby up.

 - If you don't want to spring for a special formula, a 40/60 alcohol-to-water mixture on solid phone parts and keyboards should be OK for your devices (use a damp cloth and/or cotton swab for small and hard-to-reach places).
 However you do not want to use any sort of alcohol, ammonia, or harsh cleaning agent on touch screens.

 - If you're in a pinch and want to quickly rid your phone of dirty crevices and fingerprints, use a piece of Scotch Tape to peel away dirt and dust in between keys, and rid your phone of fingerprints.
 Perfect for when you're at the office (without a microfiber cloth), but unfortunately it won't help the germ situation.

 In the mood to refresh your tech life?
-Here's nine more bad tech habits to break this Spring!
+Here's nine more bad tech habits to break this year!